 |Paid cruise ship work is available worldwide, here in Scandinavia.

 If you are looking to change careers or just for a change of lifestyle, now is a good time to get a job on a cruise ship.
 According to the most recent statistics, over 25 million people worldwide have taken cruise vacations the past year, supplying over 300,000 jobs.
 Getting hired by a cruise line requires making sure that the right person sees your carefully put together employment package.

-Crew agencies are a waste of money.
+Crew agencies are generally a waste of money.
 Even if the agency tells you it will guarantee you a job or your money back, it will require rejection letters from the cruise companies to prove that you haven't been hired.
 But

 cruise companies don't send rejection letters.

 To get hired, you first need to know what positions or jobs are available that fit your qualifications.
 Then, you need to know the right places to send your resume.

 Americans and Canadians are generally hired for jobs that require passenger contact such as jobs at the front desk, boutiques, casinos, salons or spas, and work in entertainment, photography, or as youth counselors.

 Positions in the galley, restaurants, bars, and technical departments are usually filled through agencies outside of North America.